-- 1. Learn how to use the DSP card by finding the sine wave generator software supplied as example, it is found in c:/asp/tone.
+• Learn how to use the DSP card by finding the sine wave generator software supplied as example, it is found in L:/asp/tone.
 Copy this software to a own directory, compile and run the software.

 Make sure that you get sound out of the loudspeakers (you should hear a sine wave).
-Change the frequency of the sine wave. - 2.
+Change the frequency of the sine wave.

 In the example program, the sine wave is generated using a sine wave table.
 In some applications, this can however be a poor solution, as the solution may require heavy memory usage if generating simultaneously many sine waves.
 Instead, a digital resonator ("Magic circle") can be constructed using e.g. the following recursion:

+$x_n = x{n-1} + \varepsilon y_n$

+$y_n = -\varepsilon y_n + y{n-1}$

-$$\begin{aligned} x_n &= x{n-1} + \epsilon y_n \\ y_n &= -\epsilon x_n + y{n-1} \end{aligned} \tag{1}$$ where y_n is the output sequence.
-The magic circle parameter is $\epsilon = 2 \sin(\pi f_n T)$.
+where y_n is the output sequence.
+The magic circle parameter is $\varepsilon = 2 \sin(\pi f_n T)$.
 Implement this digital resonator and test it on the DSP card.
+The sampling frequency is at default 44,1 kHz.

-The work is performed as a group work, however, in order to get credits from this course, everyone must make a lab report from each of the labs.
+The work is performed in groups, however, in order to get credits from this course, everyone must make a lab report from each of the labs.
 The lab report must describe what has been done, how the work was performed, note any observation and analyze the job performed.